-This example is built for a 25-year-old investor who contributes $5,000 per year, starts with $2,500, and wants to see what a four-decade runway can do.
+This example is built for a 25-year-old investor who contributes $5,500 per year and wants to see what a four-decade runway can do.
 It uses a concrete contribution schedule, a fixed expected return, and the current calculator rules so the result can be compared with other scenarios on the site.

 The point is not to predict an exact retirement balance.
 It is to make the tradeoff visible: current age, current balance, annualized contribution, contribution timing, and return assumption all change the final Roth IRA estimate.